|

 but the JPeg format is not the ideal format for this type of application.

-TIFF is an image format which may or may not use compression, but unlike
+TIFF is an image format which can, but does not always use compression.
+When

 compression scheme (most commonly LZW, named for the inventors Lempel, Ziv &